 Consider three additional examples:

 1. Conspiracy Theorists

-Trump is the president of conspiracy theorists.
-He entered politics by espousing racist conspiracy theories and continues to entertain them now.
-But what makes for a conspiracy theory?
-It involves an underlying charge of hypocrisy: the ‘sheeple’ claim to care about the truth, but they aren’t following their own principle.
+What is a conspiracy theory?
+It involves an underlying charge of hypocrisy: the sheeple claim to care about the truth, but they aren’t following their own principle.
 The conspiracy theorist is the purified embodiment of the quest for truth.
 They have turned the tables on the so-called scientists and knowers.

 However, a feature of the conspiracy theory methodology is its incoherence and internal inconsistency.
 The pure quest for truth frequently requires disregarding inconvenient information.
-It claims to follow evidence… and yet ignores the strongest evidence.
+It claims to follow evidence… and yet ignores the strongest evidence and best explanation.
 The conclusion of a vast cover up is preordained, a perversion of the scientific method it fetishizes.
 A conspiracy theorist wants to evangelize… and yet the community must remain underground and marginalized.